thosgood/this-weeks-finds/markdown/101-151/week127.md

 the usual inner product of R^n^-valued functions, both defined using the metric g.

-At first glance Polyakov\'s trick may seem like a step backwards: now we have two ill-defined integrals instead of one!
-However, it\'s actually a step forward.
+At first glance Polyakov's trick may seem like a step backwards: now we have two ill-defined integrals instead of one!
+However, it's actually a step forward.
 Now we can do the inside integral by copying the formula for the integral of a Gaussian of finitely many variables - a standard trick in quantum field theory.
 Ignoring an infinite constant that would